DiMatteoL/css-clock/README.md

 ### Create an analog clock with the watch dial, based on the user's timezone

 As a user, I want to see a clock based on my timezone on the main page of the app.
 The watch dial should be updated every second and synchronised with the digital clock.
-The "minute" and "hour" hands must move fluidly.
+The "minute" and "hour" hands should be updated every second.

 ### Create a "switch" button to navigate between "clock" and "timer" mode